-All individuals who plan to contribute to the proposed research and experiments should be clearly identified including their names, affiliations, short CV statements (maximum one page) and any existing security clearance.
-This information can be submitted as an annexe to the PDF and can be additional to the four page limit.
+All individuals who plan to contribute to the proposed research and experiments should be clearly identified including their names, affiliations, short CV statements (maximum one page) and

 The PDF can contain images and diagrams and be up to four A4 pages long.
 Files must be smaller than 10MB.

 Applications must be accompanied by a detailed project plan with clearly defined work packages, tasks and timescales to achieve the proposed project outcomes within the given timescales.
 The work packages should be costed individually.
 The project plan should be completed using the template provided on the Game Changers website and uploaded in addition to the PDF document via the Game Changers online application portal.